Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Should I use turmeric kojic soap differently in summer vs winter?

 Yes.
-The soap itself works the same.
-But your supporting products need to change.
+The soap itself works the same year-round.
+But your supporting products need to change with the seasons.

 Summer needs SPF 50 and lightweight moisturizers.
 Winter needs shorter contact time and richer creams.

-Keep using the soap year-round.
-Just adjust everything around it.
+Keep using the soap year-round and adjust everything around it.

 Can turmeric kojic acid soap dry out skin in winter?

-Yes, if you don't adjust your routine.
-The soap contains kojic acid which can be drying.
+Yes, if you do not adjust your routine.
+The soap contains kojic acid which can be drying in cold weather.

 Fix this by reducing contact time to 30-60 seconds.
-Use richer moisturizer.
-Add face oil.
+Use a richer moisturizer and add face oil as a final step.

 Most people adapt within 1-2 weeks of adjusting their routine.